jackreimers/Blog/static/data/blog/sending-emails-with-ms-graph/post.md

 ### 2. Install Packages

-Install the packages below using your package manager of choice.
+If you haven't already, create a new project and install the packages below using your package manager of choice.

 ```bash
 npm install @azure/identity
 npm install @microsoft/microsoft-graph-client
 ```

-### 3. Create a Client
+### 3. Create the Graph Client

-When creating a client you will need to provide the three secrets required to authenticate with Azure.
+When creating a graph client you will need to provide the three secrets required to authenticate with Azure.
 Ensure that you store and handle these secrets securely and never use them on the frontend.

-I recommend using a utility function to create the client like I do below.
-This will make it easier to reuse the code if you need to create clients in more than one place.
+I recommend using a utility function to create the graph client like I do below.
+This will make it easier to reuse the code if you need to create it in more than one place.

 > All code in this guide must be run on a server or backend service as it requires access to the client secrets.